docpile/MyDocpile/README.md

 * **CSRF Protection:** Tokens and nonces are generated using multi-entropy sources and required on every single write or sensitive read operation
 * **Role-Based Access Control (RBAC):** All operations strictly check against fine grained user permissions
 * **Path Jailing:** Uses aggressive validation to ensure bad actors cannot execute directory traversal attacks
 * **Cache Management:** Mail caches, address books and other sensitive private data is stored encrypted on the disk.
 This currently is not end-to-end (maybe in a future release), but at least way more secure than other apps do (by putting this clear-text into a database)

+### 8. Integration Into Other Applications
+* The login UI submitted here is just an excerpt of the login used in my much larger (and safer) real-life application login; however, it gives you an impression of the needs of the MyDocpile application itself and should be sufficiently secure for smaller implementations.

 ---
 ## Limitations